pnwairfire/bluesky-aws/docs/aws-setup.md

 Note that these instructions use apache2 to proxy requests to the bluesky-aws-admin web app.

- - Launch an ubuntu instance with essentials (see above) and ssh to it -- make sure to add a security group that opens ports 80 and 443 (in addition to 22 for ssh)
+ - Launch an ubuntu instance with essentials (see above) and ssh to it -- make sure to add a security group that opens ports 80 and 443 (in addition to 22 for ssh and 2049 for NFS)
  - If using MET data in your bluesky runs, you'll need to mount the EFS volume that will hold the met data.
 The [EFS admin console](https://us-west-2.console.aws.amazon.com/efs/home) provides instructions which include a command that looks something like the following.
 Replace `HOSTNAME` and `/path/to/Met/` appropriately.
 ```
 sudo mount -t nfs4 -o nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2,noresvport HOSTNAME:/ /path/to/Met/